spring-attic/spring-security-javaconfig/README.md

 Notice that Spring Security uses different defaults that will make your HTTP requests appear more RESTful.
 For example, the URL /login POST is used to authenticate users.
 The URL /login GET is used to request the user for credentials (i.e. present a login form).

-Sample Multi HTTP Web Configuration
+Sample Multi HTTP Web Configuration - See [SampleWebSecurityConfigurerAdapterTests.groovy](src/test/groovy/org/springframework/security/config/annotation/web/SampleWebSecurityConfigurerAdapterTests.groovy)
 ----------------------

 The following configuration